-5 Idiot-Proof Tips to Keep Grass Growing Under Trees
+How to Keep Grass Growing Under Trees

-In the spring, with frequent rains, the shade tree and grass are good neighbors, plenty of moisture for everyone.
-However, when spring rains stop and summer heat sets in, the trees get very unfriendly.
-A large shade tree can use hundreds of gallons of water a day leaving very little moisture for turf grass.
+In the spring, with frequent rains, the shade tree and grass are good neighbors – there’s plenty of moisture for everyone.
+However, when spring rains stop and summer heat sets in, the trees get very unfriendly and selfish.
+A large shade tree can use hundreds of gallons of water a day, leaving very little moisture for turf grass.
 Discourage turf disease in summer with heavy but infrequent waterings to reduce wet foliage.

 What about large tree roots?

-Unchecked over the years, soil erosion, can expose shallow tree roots.
+Unchecked over the years, soil erosion can expose shallow tree roots.
 Bare soil erodes quickly with no grass roots to hold soil in place.
 Top soil can be hauled in to cover exposed roots, but too much soils can be damaging for the tree.
 Gasses must pass from the air to the roots and from the roots back to the air.
-Too much, soil pack can create real problems for the tree so, be careful!
+Too much soil pack can create real problems for the tree, so be careful!
 Some surface roots can also be removed.
 Large surface roots are more for anchorage and with expert help, you may be able to remove a few.
 Always contact an arborist for advice on removing tree roots.

 If all else fails, start a shade garden.
 Hosta, astilbe, hydrangea all love the shade.
 At the Grass Pad we have a full nursery, so come on down and we can get you started with a shade garden.